robotpilot/turtlebot3_wiki/docs/source/friends.rst

 |

-With this extendible structure, handful of TurtleBot3 friends with various characteristics could be built.
-You can customize the structure to create something new other than the below examples.
+With this extendible component, handful of TurtleBot3 friends with various characteristics could be built.
+You can create a totally new robot that is never seen before.

 TurtleBot3 Friends List: